 Your monocyte level and overall white blood count may rise in response to:

 - immune response

-In many cases, the balance between different types of white blood cells helps tell the tale.
+In many cases, the balance between different types of white blood cells helps doctors determine the cause.

-The following are some of the conditions that may be risk factors for elevated monocyte levels:
+The following conditions may be risk factors for elevated monocyte levels: